ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-data/index.md

 Another supported format is the tuples array.
 In this format, each tuple in the array can contain two values, x and y.
 At index 0 will be the x value and index 1, the y value.
 The y should be a `number` value whereas the x can be a `number`, `string`, `Date` or an object with a `toString` method.

 Note in the data.js file, the data for the `rateOfChange` field is of type `[Date, number][]`, where the x value is a `Date` object.
-The data for this field is automatically passed to the sparkline via the `agSparklineCellRenderer`.
+The data for this field is automatically supplied to the sparkline via the `agSparklineCellRenderer`.

 Though the default category axis would be valid, the x-axis has been configured to be of type `time` to depict a more meaningful data trend as the x-values are `Date` objects.

 ```
+const gridOptions = {
+    columnDefs: [
+        {
+            field: 'rateOfChange',
+            cellRenderer: 'agSparklineCellRenderer',
+            cellRendererParams: {
+                sparklineOptions: {
+                    type: 'line',
                     axis: {
                         type: 'time'
                     }
+                }
+            },
+        },
+        // other column definitions ...
+    ],
+};
 ```

 <grid-example title='Sparkline Data' name='sparkline-data-tuple-array' type='generated' options='{ "enterprise": true, "exampleHeight": 585, "modules": ["clientside", "sparklines"] }'></grid-example>